 Inside the evvnt app, every event submission has the opportunity to set up an Eventbrite ticketing page or import an existing Eventbrite event.

-Once an account has been connected you’ll see these options, and be able to;
+Once an account has been connected you’ll be able to import your events.

 Whichever you choose, your event report will include additional information about ticketing.
 We’ll now track traffic from our publisher network to your ticketing page along with showing you the total number of tickets sold, and the value of them.